-6 month old Bandit was rescued by a kind animal lover who then was told by her landlord she could not keep him.
-Devastated, she turned to GSROC for help.
-We have made room for Bandit and have promised him a new start in life.
-He is now in a GSROC foster home where he is being socialized with other dogs and people.
+Bandit was rescued by a kind animal lover who then was told by her landlord she could not keep him.
+We have made room for Bandit and he is now in a GSROC foster home where he is being socialized with other dogs and people.
 He is housebroken and likes other dogs.

 Bandit loves to play with his foster sibling.
 Watch them at play on this video!

 Like all puppies, Bandit likes to play and have fun.
 However, he is just as happy to cuddle with his people.
 He has a medium level of energy and is happy playing or being by your side.
 He is a bit fearful of strangers and takes time to warm up to them.

 Please remember, adopting a puppy is not everyone’s cup of tea.
 As cute as they are – puppies demand a large investment of time, patience, and training.
 They are inquisitive, have endless energy and get into just about everything.
 They dig, chew, and seemingly never stop!
 Think long and hard about your lifestyle.

 If you are not willing to invest the time and training to ensure your puppy matures into the wonderful dog – then please consider an older dog.